brianekummer/autohotkey-older/Read Me.md

 - Other automation ideas
     - CONSIDER a hotkey for SQL Server Mngt Studio that inserts "SELECT TOP * FROM LOG..." command
     - MORE COMPLEX
-        - Window management - THIS IS ONLY MILDLY USEFUL ONCE UPGRADE TO WINDOWS 11 H left         HS       Snap active window to left half/third/two-thirds of the screen H right        HS       Snap active window to right half/third/two-thirds of the screen H up           HS       Snap active window to top half/third/two-thirds of the screen H down         HS       Snap active window to top half/third/two-thirds of the screen
         - Focusing/studying   : Most of this is in my old code: https://github.com/brianekummer/autohotkey/blob/master/My%20Automations.ahk
             - Should be able to do this in AHK GUI
             H ^ f ??
 HS       Focusing.
 Starts Do Not Disturb timer for 30 minutes,